 1. Glass Beach, Fort Bragg

 Glass Beach received its name from the tons of colorful sea glass that line the shore.
 Years ago, this beach used to be a dumping site for garbage, and over time, these dumped items have been beautifully smoothed and polished into small irregularly shaped pebbles that cover a large portion of the beach.
 Glass Beach is a rare example of trash being recycled into treasure.
-While it’s illegal to take any glass away from the beach, it makes for an excellent photo opportunity.
+While it’s illegal to take any glass away from the beach, it makes for an excellent photo opportunity as you enjoy one of the best road trips from San Francisco.

 2. Gualala Point Regional Park, Gualala